-Implementation Priorities and Plan Framework Map

-Land Use

-Review current zoning to ensure that the zoning within established neighborhoods is consistent with existing Residential Estate, Low Density Residential, and Urban Low Density Residential uses.
-Rezone properties that are not zoned consistently with these existing uses where designated to ensure that undeveloped lots are not over-built in the future.

-Review current zoning for consistency with the patterns in development intensity reflected in the future land use map.
-In particular, ensure that properties in areas designated Regional Mixed-Use or Business/Innovation Mixed-Use have been zoned to accommodate the range of uses anticipated for these respective land use categories.

-Identify and acquire available land located within stream corridor buffers, floodplain areas or land with steep slopes in order to provide public greenbelts, trails, and natural areas, particularly connecting Leon Creek Greenway through Culebra Creek.

-For new nonresidential development, encourage the use of land available through setbacks, tree preservation requirements, floodplain and stormwater protection areas, and steep slopes to be designated for trails and publicly accessible open spaces.

-Focus Areas

-Explore creation of development incentives to encourage parks, plazas, or other open space in new private developments in regional centers that lack adequate park space.

-Explore expanding the Highway 151 Gateway Corridor to include other major corridors or the Focus Areas within the Regional Center.

-Coordinate with the San Antonio River Authority (SARA) to identify priority areas for green infrastructure and prioritize projects that encourage green infrastructure and other natural stormwater best management practices.

-Coordinate with VIA Metropolitan Transit to explore opportunities for transit connections within the Regional Center and identified focus areas.

-Strategy 1.1 (Regulatory and Policy / Investments)

-Continue evaluating and implementing proven strategies and best-practice improvements, to potentially include traffic calming and "complete streets" principles, which improve pedestrian, bicycle, and traffic safety and help achieve San Antonio's Vision Zero goals.
+preservation requirements, floodplain and stormwater protection areas, and steep slopes to be designated for trails and publicly accessible open spaces.
+Focus Areas Strategy 1.1 (Regulatory and Policy, Partnerships, Investment) Explore creation of development incentives to encourage parks, plazas, or other open space in new private developments in regional centers that lack adequate park space.
+Strategy 2.1 (Regulatory and Policy, Partnerships) Explore expanding the Highway 151 Gateway Corridor, or adopting additional Corridor Overlay Districts for other major corridors or the focus areas within the regional center.
+Strategy 2.2 (Regulatory and Policy, Partnerships.
+Investment) Coordinate with the San Antonio River Authority (SARA) to identify priority areas for green infrastructure and prioritize projects that encourage green infrastructure and other natural stormwater best management practices.
+Strategy 3.2 (Regulatory and Policy, Partnerships, Investment) Coordinate with VIA Metropolitan Transit to explore opportunities for transit connections within the regional center and identified focus areas.
+Mobility Strategy 1.1 (Regulatory and Policy, Investment) Continue evaluating and implementing proven strategies and best-practice improvements, to potentially include traffic calming and "complete streets" principles, which improve pedestrian, bicycle, and traffic safety and help achieve San Antonio's Vision Zero goals.
 The highest priority area is the identified Severe Pedestrian Injury Area (SPIA) on Potranco Road from Loop 1604 to Rousseau Street.

-Additional analysis of pedestrian, bicycle, and vehicle crash data and community input, also identified the following as priorities:

-- Loop 1604 and Culebra Road; and - Culebra Road and Easterling.
+Additional analysis of pedestrian, bicycle, and vehicle crash data and community input, also identified the following as priorities: - Loop 1604 and Culebra Road; and - Culebra Road and Easterling.

-Support partnerships that provide a rideshare program or on-demand circulator between major employer campuses and major transit stops.

-Implement first/last mile strategies, such as sidewalks, curb ramps, crosswalks, bicycle facilities, etc., at VIA Metropolitan Transit facilities, to promote access to transit by creating inviting, quality public space around transit facilities, stations, and stops where large numbers of people can benefit.
-The priority location for these investments is near Northwest Vista College on Wiseman Boulevard between N Ellison Drive and Highway 151.
+Strategy 3.2 (Regulatory and Policy, Partnerships) Support partnerships that provide a rideshare program or on-demand circulator between major employer campuses and major transit stops.
+Strategy 4.1 (Regulatory and Policy, Partnerships, Investment) Implement first/last mile strategies, such as sidewalks, curb ramps, crosswalks, bicycle facilities, etc., at VIA Metropolitan Transit facilities, to promote access to transit by creating inviting, quality public space around transit facilities, stations, and stops where large numbers of people can benefit.
+The priority location for these investments is near Northwest Vista College on Wiseman Boulevard between North Ellison Drive and Highway 151.